OTC-CISRiley/CIS150Info/docs/readme.md

 - open the project
 - test the project and review the exception handling code try different scenarios to cause exceptions
 ![Visual Studio Project](visualstudio.JPG)
-- add to source control in tfs
+- add to source control in tfs. if you cannot add to source control, re-do the remove from GitHub procedure
 - check in to tfs
 - the project is now ready to turn in and the instructor will view your code from your tfs folder

 ## complete the Canvas assignment
-- fill out the programs submission doc
+- fill out the programs submission docfor the Week10 assignment - this is the project assignment
 - upload the program submission doc to Canvas assignment
 - submit the assignment on Canvas